 The Design and Technology Faculty at Vyners School provides an exciting, creative and challenging curriculum for all.
-Design and Technology encompasses a variety of Curriculum areas, these include; Food Technology, Graphics, Computer Aided Design, Resistant Materials and Three-Dimensional Design.
-Our facilities include a laser cutter, 3D Printers, designated Food Technology and Graphics rooms and 3 comprehensively equipped workshops.
+Design and Technology encompasses a variety of Curriculum areas, these include; Food Technology, Graphics, Computer Aided Design, Resistant Materials and Product Design.
+Our facilities include a laser cutter, 3D Printers, designated Food Technology rooms and 3 comprehensively equipped workshops.

 The Design and Technology Faculty strives to enable students to combine practical and technological skills with creative thinking, enabling them to design, make and evaluate quality products.
 We aim to equip students with the skills to think creatively, be socially, morally and environmentally aware and solve problems as individuals and collaboratively.
 Students are provided with inspiring opportunities to develop their confidence in using a wide range of tools, materials, equipment and processes.
 Our projects are carefully devised with cross-curricular links, largely encompassing STEM components.

 As a Faculty we embody the whole school policy of providing students with a broad and balanced experience that will equip them with skills that they can use in the future and prepare them for today’s world of rapidly changing technologies.
 Pupils make rapid progress and a growth mind-set and positive attitude underpins the experiences of all.

 Our two-year Key Stage 3 experience has been designed to encourage creativity, experimentation, a growth mind-set and the development of design knowledge.
 Making skills are developed and refined through our carefully selected briefs.
 All students at Key Stage 3 spend three lessons per fortnight (60 minutes) within Design Technology.
 Our exciting, challenging projects are taught in a carrousel covering the main design disciplines of Resistant Materials, Computer Aided Design, Graphic Design and Food Technology.